Raphael40/Java-Course/04_advanced-fundamentals/03_movie_rating_app.md

 >> Process finished with exit code 1
 ```

-However, if we use a `try/catch` statement we can try to run a a block of code and if it throws an exception we can catch the error and execute a second block of code instead:
+However, if we use a `try/catch` statement we can catch the error and run our own code block instead.

 ```
 try {